+Community development

-125 Community development 126 Sustained investment in the education, training and early career mentoring of 127 the next generation of ice coring and drilling scientists and engineers is impera-128 tive to ensure that science discoveries from ice cores and boreholes continue 129 through the coming decades.
-The IDP will continue to work in concert with the 130 scientific community and the National Science Foundation (NSF) to assist young 131 scientists with technologies needed to support their research, provide them 132 with opportunities for communication of their science to the public, and foster 133 support for the ice coring and drilling community.
-Productivity of the science 134 community also depends on drillers and engineers who have experience in me-135 chanical ice coring and hot water drilling; an ongoing strategy for maintaining 136 this expertise is important.
-137
+Sustained investment in the education, training, and early career mentoring of the next generation of ice coring and drilling scientists and engineers is imperative to ensure that science discoveries from ice cores and boreholes continue through the coming decades.
+The IDP will continue to work in concert with the scientific community and NSF to assist scientists with technologies needed to support their research, provide them with opportunities for communication of their science to the public, and foster support for the ice coring and drilling community.
+Productivity of the science community also depends on drillers and engineers who have experience in mechanical ice coring and hot water drilling; an ongoing strategy for maintaining this expertise is important.

-138 Introduction
+Introduction